Iamben0/carpark-webapp/README.md

 ## TODO:

-- Add the carpark address that matches with the carpark No :heavy_check_mark:
+- Added the Carpark address that matches with the Carpark No :heavy_check_mark:
-- Add a search bar :heavy_check_mark:
+- Added a search bar :heavy_check_mark:
+ - Look up dynamically to change the Carpark Availability Table - In Progress
-- Search to change Carpark Information Table
+ - Look up dynamically to change the Carpark Information Table

 ## ~~Getting Started with Create React App~~